 protons in their nuclei (eight for oxygen, 92 for uranium), but

 the number of neutrons can vary.
-Thus, while all oxygen atoms have
+Some oxygen nuclei contain nine

 number of neutrons in the atoms of a chemical element defines an

 isotope of the element, and we distinguish different isotopes by

 adding a prefix to the element symbol that gives the total number

 of neutrons and protons in the nucleus.
 For example, the most